Jajitha-kakarla/Brick-breaker/README.md

 The object of brick breaker is to break the bricks that are distributed around the top of the game screen.
 The bricks are broken after coming in contact with a ball that bounces around the screen.
 At the bottom is a paddle that in the classic game moves based on user input.

-## Folder Structure

-The workspace contains two folders, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies - here, I didn't download any libarries.

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

 ## Technologies

 -  Java 12 or 14